wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fixed bug where Twitter share would open duplicate window if Tweets widget was present on page.

 = 1.0.8 =
 * Fixed bug where social bar would not display when using WordPress SEO social features.